 The extremely complex walls structures that we see in the Jordanian desert are probably not all contemporary.
 What we see today on the satellite imagery may be an accumulation of systems dating to different periods.
 In addition, another hypothesis suggests that the enclosures did not serve only as hunting trap.
 Some of them may probably be used for keeping animals.
 On the below examples, we see a kite including sections looking like animal pens.

 The kites have maybe played a role in the transition from hunting to taming and then to animal husbandry.
 The following example show a kite in the area of Jabal Qurma.
 Archaeologists could determinate that the enclosure on the side of the trap do not belong to the original structure but are later additions.

-Some petroglyphs attest the use of the kites and kites are often in relation with petroglyphs.
+Some petroglyphs attest the use of the kites, while those structures are effectively often located near petroglyphs.
 It is however difficult to interpret those scenes and determinate if we are in front of hunting representation or animal husbandry activities.